yw229/VcfParser/README.rst

 against the reserved types mentioned in the spec.
 Failing that, it will just return strings.

-There is currently one piece of interface: ``Reader``.
+There main interface is the class: ``Reader``.
 It takes a file-like object and acts as a reader::

     >>> import vcf